dellis1972/MonoGame/Documentation/tutorials/Input_HowTo_UseMultiTouchInput.md

 # Working with Touch Input

-This topic demonstrates how to detect and use multitouch input in an XNA Game Studio game.
+This topic demonstrates how to detect and use multitouch input in a MonoGame game.

 # Complete Sample